ShriAshokan8/MSCCWEBSITE/SECURITY.md

 - **Response Time**: We aim to acknowledge reports within 5 days and provide updates on progress.
 - **Resolution**: If accepted, we will work on a fix and notify the reporter before public disclosure.

-Thank you for helping keep the MSC Competition website secure!
+Thank you for helping keep the MSC Initiative website secure!